 However, if you want to get the most of your link building in 2016, guest posting still needs to on the menu.
 To do it right, create and maintain relationships with industry news sources and blogs, produce high-quality content and make sure that you link back to your site in a useful and relevant way.

 As a link building strategy as well as a business strategy, blogging is critical.
 Blogging is a unique way for a company to engage their audience, attract links and achieve higher organic rankings.
 As an example, companies that blog regularly are 13x more likely to achieve a positive ROI from their marketing.
+There are plenty of internet statistics & facts like this example that are essential knowledge when creating effective content.

 Due to the huge uptake in blogging, this is another technique that’s drowning the internet with spammy content that has little use other than to satisfy the needs of search engines.
 Don’t be tempted by content spinners or keyword stuffing your blog.
 Producing low-quality blog posts violate Google’s guidelines is a sure fire way to get hit with a penalty.